inscist/api-guidelines/Guidelines.md

 For services that need to return a 201 Created here, use the hybrid flow described below.

-The 202 Accepted should return no body.
+* `201 Created` case should return the body of the target resource.
-The 201 Created case should return the body of the target resource.
+* `202 Accepted` should return no body.

 #### 10.2.2.
 POST
 Services **MAY** enable POST requests for entity creation.